pixelstuermer/esp8266-mqtt-temp-publisher/README.md

 [![Build Status](https://travis-ci.org/pixelstuermer/esp8266-mqtt-temp-publisher.svg?branch=master)](https://travis-ci.org/pixelstuermer/esp8266-mqtt-temp-publisher)

 # ESP8266/NodeMCU script for measuring and publishing MQTT temperature data
 The script reads temperature data from a [DS18B20](https://create.arduino.cc/projecthub/TheGadgetBoy/ds18b20-digital-temperature-sensor-and-arduino-9cc806) temperature module and publishes it with the [public MQTT broker](http://www.mqtt-dashboard.com) of HiveMQ.
-When subscribing to the corresponding topic, the published messages can be verified using the HiveMQ [websocket client](http://www.hivemq.com/demos/websocket-client/) for example.
 Of course, other brokers can be used as well.
+When subscribing to the corresponding topic, the published messages can be verified (using the HiveMQ [websocket client](http://www.hivemq.com/demos/websocket-client/) for example).

 ## Prerequisites
 * [Arduino IDE](https://www.arduino.cc/en/Main/Software) (or the [Arduino CLI](https://playground.arduino.cc/Learning/CommandLine) and a text editor)